jasp-stats/jasp-desktop/Resources/Help/analyses/ldexponential.md

 Exponential Distribution
 ==========================

-Demonstration of the Exponential distribution.
+Demonstration of the exponential distribution.

 ## Show Distribution

-Displays theoretical Exponential distribution, given specified parameter values.
+Displays theoretical exponential distribution, given specified parameter values.

 ### Parameter

-- &lambda;: The Exponential distribution is specified using the rate parameter
+- &lambda;: The exponential distribution parametrized with the rate parameter.
-- &beta;: The Exponential distribution is specified using the scale parameter
+- &beta;: The exponential distribution parametrized with the scale parameter.

 ### Display